-MEXICO CITY — While the Guadalajara Film Festival attracted high-profile Latin American players, two sidebar incubator programs were hot tickets for industry attendees.
+As the Guadalajara Intl.
+Film Festival unspools, two sidebar incubator programs are increasingly hot tickets for industry.

 The programs are becoming increasingly competitive and, for producers and other industryites in attendance, represent an opportunity to find not only great projects but emerging talent.